When Therapy Is Asked to Fix Children

 They grow in families, classrooms, communities, cultures, and landscapes.
 They respond to pace, pressure, safety, loss, belonging, and care.
 When distress is located only within the child, the wider ecology of their life can quietly fall away from view.

-Relational and ecological ways of knowing invite us to pause here — to consider that what we are seeing may not be a problem to fix, but a response to conditions.
+Relational and ecological ways of knowing invite a pause here — to consider that what we are seeing may not be a problem to fix, but a response to conditions.

 In many systems, regulation becomes equated with calm.
 Children are rewarded for stillness, quietness, and emotional containment.
 Movement, intensity, refusal, or overwhelm are more likely to be corrected than understood.